Former Students & Alumni

 - Student's signature

-- Date of birth and Student ID number and/or last 4 digits of Social Security Number (SSN) should also be included
+- St. Thomas ID number and/or last 4 digits of Social Security Number (SSN)

-NOTE: We do not change names when we receive a form or letter that indicates a name has changed without first having the required documents, as outlined above.
+NOTE: We do not change names when we receive a form or letter that indicates a name has changed without first having the required documentation, as outlined above.

 To request a change to your preferred first name:

 Your preferred first name is distinct from your legal name and will be used for internal University of St. Thomas communications including: class rosters, residence life information, etc.

-Please note: requesting a change to your preferred first name does not change your legal name at the University.
-Your legal name will still appear on official documentssuch as Official Transcript, Diploma, Official St. Thomas letters, etc. To change your legal name please follow the instructions outlined above.
+Note: Requesting a change to your preferred first name does not change your legal name at the University.
+Your legal name will still appear on official documents such as the official transcript, official St. Thomas letters, etc. To change your legal name, please follow the instructions outlined above.

 View more information about readmission.